migo1/nba-games/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Thanks to all Microverse community
+- Thanks to  [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) and [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/) for the design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>